benjy/circle-cli/README.md

 ### Status Command

-This command uses the most [recent builds](https://circleci.com/docs/api#recent-builds-project) endpoint to provide a quick status overview of the project.
+This command uses the [most recent builds](https://circleci.com/docs/api#recent-builds-project) endpoint to provide a quick status overview of the project.
+The table fields and the number of results to display is all configurable.

 ##### Example